fivetran/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_custom_action.md

 </Tabs>

-Now you can use your custom Action like you would any built-in Action.
+Now, you can use your custom Action like you would any built-in Action.
 [Create a Checkpoint with Actions](/core/trigger_actions_based_on_results/create_a_checkpoint_with_actions.md) to start automating responses to Validation Results.